 According to the Congressional Research Service (CRS), there are several manners in which the government may take over property.
 "The physical taking claim asserts that the government has taken property by causing, or authorizing, a physical encroachment upon that property."
-CRS notes that "physical takings claims break down into two subcategories, involving (1) permanent physical occupations, and (2) temporary physical invasions."3 http://www.gsa.gov/gsa/cm attachments/GSA DOCUMENT/owned inv 97 R2M-n11 0Z5RDZ-i34KpR.pdf
+CRS notes that "physical takings claims break down into two subcategories, involving (1) permanent physical occupations, and (2) temporary physical invasions."3

-This Amendment Would Involve Local Residents In Government Decisions About Their Neighborhoods and Communities
+This Amendment Would Involve Land Owners In Government Decisions About Their Property